Spinal Cord Injuries Clinical Presentation

 Hemorrhage, hypotension, and hemorrhagic and neurogenic shock

 Hemorrhagic shock may be difficult to diagnose, because the clinical findings may be affected by autonomic dysfunction.
 Disruption of autonomic pathways prevents tachycardia and peripheral vasoconstriction that normally characterizes hemorrhagic shock.
-This vital sign confusion may falsely reassure the emergency physician.
+This vital sign confusion may falsely reassure.
 In addition, occult internal injuries with associated hemorrhage may be missed.

 In a study showing a high incidence of autonomic dysfunction, including orthostatic hypotension and impaired cardiovascular control, following spinal cord injury, it was recommended that an assessment of autonomic function be routinely used, along with American Spinal Injury Association (ASIA) assessment, in the neurologic evaluation of patients with spinal cord injury.[26]